 ERROR: there is no unique constraint matching given keys for referenced table...

-(that error can also happen if the UNIQUE
+(that error can also happen if the UNIQUE index constraint is not

 being detected properly; so I had a lot more of those errors before I

-fixed the detection of which indexes were UNIQUE
+fixed the detection of which indexes were UNIQUE!)

-Since it only affected one FOREIGN KEY
+Since it only affected one FOREIGN KEY relationship between one pair

 of tables in one database, for now we worked around that one by

-to change the first FOREIGN KEY
+using sed to change the first FOREIGN KEY relationship on that

 pair of tables to mention both keys, and omit the second one that

-mdbtools
+mdbtools exported.

 Along the way we also found a few other issues: